What is Art Therapy?

 Art therapists are trained in both art and therapy.
 The process isn’t an art lesson – it is grounded in the knowledge of human development, psychological theories, and counseling techniques.

 Art therapy is growing and the professional, academic, and research foundation is expanding.
-The Art Therapy Credentials Board (ATCB) continues to invest in art therapy’s professional standards and ethics and is the only nationally recognized credentialing organization for art therapists in the United States.
+The Art Therapy Credentials Board (ATCB) continues to invest in art therapy’s professional standards and is the recognized credentialing organization for art therapists.